BestTimesToVisit.com Logo

 Seaplane

 The quintessential Maldivian arrival experience, seaplanes offer breathtaking aerial views of the atolls as they whisk you to your resort.
-They are primarily used for transfers to resorts located further from Malé International Airport (MLE).
+This is the primary mode of transport for many luxury resorts located further from Malé.

 Speedboat

-Speedboats are the most common mode of transport for resorts closer to Malé and for inter-island travel between nearby atolls.
-They offer a faster alternative to ferries and are often arranged by resorts.
+Speedboats are the workhorse for transfers to resorts closer to Malé International Airport (MLE) and for inter-island travel between local islands.
+They offer a faster alternative to ferries but can be a bumpy ride in rough seas.

-Cost:$2 - $10 per person per trip, depending on distance
+Cost:$2 - $10 per person per trip, depending on the route and duration.

 Dhoni